 It’s 8:20 in the morning.
-There are 30 kids in one classroom with one teacher.
-All the kids are tired.
-The teacher is tired too because they were up late grading 30 assignments.
-The classroom is loud and the teacher struggles to capture the attention of all the kids in the room.
-The ones in the back are easily distracted by one another, and they are just far enough away that the teacher can’t quite do anything about it.
+There are 35 kids in one classroom with one teacher.
+The teacher is tired because they were up late grading 35 assignments.
+The classroom is loud, and the teacher struggles to capture the attention of everyone in the room.
+The students in the back are easily distracted by one another, and they are just far enough away that the teacher can’t quite do anything about it.

 We’ve all noticed the large class sizes this year.
 They’re hard to miss.
 But, what may be harder to grasp is the impact that larger class sizes have: both on teachers, who have to grade more assignments, and students, who get less personalized attention from teachers.